OasisDigital/angular2-firebase-demo/README.md

 It is based on:

 * Angular 2
-* angular2-firebase
+* angular2-firebase (unoffical Angular 2 - Firebase library)
-* Observables (from RxJS 5 / RxNext, via Angular 2)
+* Observables (from RxJS 5, via Angular 2)
 * Firebase
 * Webpack